jkimlab/PLR-GEN/README.md

 ### Docker installation

-- If you use Docker, you can download and use PLR-GEN through pulling docker image.
+- If you use Docker, you can download and use PLR-GEN with all dependencies through pulling docker image.

-		docker pull jkimlab/mspipe
+		docker pull jkimlab/plrgen

 ### TAMA installation